 The language of landscape design can be confusing.
 What do landscapers mean when they say hardscape or softscape?
-There are different types of garden designers too – landscape architect, landscape contractor, landscape designer, landscaper.
+There are different types of garden designers too – landscape architect, landscape contractor, landscape designer, and landscaper.
 What is the difference?
 Who should I hire?
 What do landscape designers do?
 Read on to learn more.

 Different Types of Garden Designers

-Landscape architects, landscape contractors and landscape designers are the most common types of garden designers.
+Landscape architects, landscape contractors, and landscape designers are the most common types of garden designers.

 A landscape architect is someone who has a college degree in landscape architecture and is registered or licensed by your state.
 Landscape architects have training in engineering, architecture, land grading, drainage, design, etc. They may or may not have extensive knowledge about plants.

 They create architectural landscape drawings for both commercial and residential landscapes.
 They don’t typically handle the installation, but they will assist you throughout that process.
 Landscape architects are typically more expensive than other garden designers.
 You hire them for a high-level vision and accurate construction drawings.

 Landscape contractors are licensed or registered in your state.
 They typically have extensive experience installing new landscapes, modifying existing landscapes, and maintaining landscapes.
 They may or may not have a college degree in landscaping.

 They can create design drawings, but they may not have training or education in landscape design.
 Sometimes they work with pre-existing landscape drawings created by other landscape professionals.
 You hire them to get the job done.

 In California, landscape designers are not licensed or registered by the state.
 You hire them to create design drawings for your home garden.
 Landscape designers may have a landscape or horticultural college degree or certificate or they may not.
 They often have the reputation of being creative and knowing a lot about plants.